-If you plan to spend one day in Seattle, WA, before a cruise to Alaska, during a layover, or as the start and end point for a road trip through the national parks in the Pacific Northwest — you are in for a treat!
+Planning to spend one day in Seattle, Washington, before a cruise to Alaska, during a layover, or as the start and end point for a road trip through the national parks in the Pacific Northwest?
+If so… you are in for a treat!

 Disclosure: Some of the links in this blog post are affiliate links, meaning that I earn a commission if you click through and make a purchase at no additional cost to you.
 This helps me keep the content on my website free for you to enjoy!